toralf/torutils/README.md

 ### More

-I used [this](https://github.com/toralf/tor-relays/) Ansible code to deploy and configure Tor relays and Snowflake standalone proxies.
+I used [this](https://github.com/toralf/tor-relays/) project to deploy and configure Tor relays and Snowflake standalone proxies.

 ## Query Tor via its API